tomaswolf/gerrit-gitblit-plugin/src/main/resources/Documentation/index.md

 For a list of contributors, see at [GitHub](https://github.com/tomaswolf/gerrit-gitblit-plugin/graphs/contributors).

-This is a privately maintained fork from [GitHub](https://github.com/tomaswolf/gerrit-gitblit-plugin) of the official Gerrit-Gitblit plugin.
+This is a privately maintained fork of the official Gerrit-Gitblit plugin.
 Please report any issues with this plugin at the [GitHub issue tracker](https://github.com/tomaswolf/gerrit-gitblit-plugin/issues).

-For the official plugin, see the repository at [Google Code](https://gerrit.googlesource.com/plugins/gitblit/+/master).
+> For the official plugin, see the repository at [Google Code](https://gerrit.googlesource.com/plugins/gitblit/+/master).

 # Configuration